 Discovering that your kid got in trouble with alcohol is never a conversation you want to have.
 Learning that your kid has been using dangerous drugs?
 A parent’s worst nightmare.
 Be proactive and teach them about the dangers of drug use early on.
 Hopefully, this way, they won’t be interested in experimenting in the first place.

 As a parent, sometimes all you can do is sit back and hope that your child makes the right choices.
-Your job is to parent the right way, and at a certain point, your kid will decide how they’ll live their life.
-Take a deep breath and try to relax: You’re doing the best you can.
+Your job is to parent the right way; at a certain point, your kid will decide how they’ll live their life.
+Take a deep breath and try to relax: You’re doing your best.